 - Higher Education Institutional Staff Profiles by Gender 2016

 GLEN Workplace Equality Index

-Trinity has applied to the Gay and Lesbian Equality Network's (GLEN's) Workplace Equality Index in 2015 and 2016 (unfortunately, the programme has not run since due to the closure of GLEN).
+Trinity applied to the Gay and Lesbian Equality Network's (GLEN's) Workplace Equality Index in 2015 and 2016 (unfortunately, the programme has not run since due to the closure of GLEN).
 Our report card on each application is presented below.
 In 2016, Trinity's score significantly increased to 84.5/136 and Trinity was named the Public Sector Employer of the Year (No. 5 overall).